swirlai/swirl-search/README.md

 # Key Features

-* [Pre-built SearchProvider definitions](https://github.com/sidprobstein/swirl-search/tree/main/SearchProviders) for Apache Solr, Elastic, SQLite3, PostgreSQL, generic HTTP/GET/AUTH/JSON and premium services like Google Programmable Search Engine, NLResearch.com and Newsdata.io that are configured - NOT coded - and easily [organized with properties and tags](https://github.com/sidprobstein/swirl-search/wiki/2.-User-Guide#organizing-searchproviders-with-active-default-and-tags)
+* [SearchProvider configurations](https://github.com/sidprobstein/swirl-search/tree/main/SearchProviders) for all included Connectors.
+They can be [organized with the active, default and tags properties](https://github.com/sidprobstein/swirl-search/wiki/2.-User-Guide#organizing-searchproviders-with-active-default-and-tags).

 * [Adaptation of the query for each provider](https://github.com/sidprobstein/swirl-search/wiki/2.-User-Guide#search-syntax) such as rewriting `NOT term` to `-term`, removing NOTted terms from providers that don't support NOT, and passing down the AND, + and OR operators.